 Preventing cancer is one of the most important scientific and public health aims for the 21st Century.
-The overarching goal of the Cancer Prevention Fellowship Program (CPFP) is to provide a strong foundation for scientists and clinicians to train in the field of cancer prevention and control.
+To achieve that goal, the Nation needs leaders: scientists and health professionals trained in the principles and practice of cancer prevention and control.

 World Class Training Opportunities